-In our last article we explained how best to prepare the Mae Hong Son Loop when leaving Chiang Mai.
-Today we will show you a slightly more visual article in which we will share with you our favorites on this little road trip in northern Thailand.
+In the last article, we explained how best to prepare the Mae Hong Son Loop when leaving Chiang Mai.
+Today we will show you a slightly more visual article in which we will share our favorites on this little road trip in northern Thailand.

-Before we moved here we knew there was a lot to do around Chiang Mai and that we were probably going to enjoy the scenery, but to be honest, we didn’t expect to get such amazed during this 6 days roadtrip.
+Before moving here, we knew there was a lot to do around Chiang Mai, and that we were probably going to enjoy the scenery.
+But we didn’t expect to get such amazed during this 6 days road trip.

 Are you ready?
-Come on, fix your helmets and we’ll take you for a 800km ride on the mountain roads of northern Thailand.
+Come on, fix your helmets, and we’ll take you for an 800 km ride on the mountain roads of northern Thailand!

 Day 1: From Chiang Mai to Pai

-This first day starts early in order to avoid as much as possible the rather dense traffic of Chiang Mai.
+This first day starts early to avoid the dense traffic of Chiang Mai as much as possible.
 But let’s face it, the first 40 kilometers are not the most exciting.

-We follow the huge highway 107 which is much more like a highway than a small bucolic mountain road.
-But after a short hour of driving (and some cold sweats with Thai driving habits) we turn off onto Road 1095.
+We follow the huge Road 107 which is much more like a highway than a small bucolic mountain road.
+But after a short hour of driving (and some cold sweats with Thai driving habits), we turn off onto Road 1095.
 And that, my friends, is where the real fun begins!

-During this first day we didn’t make many stops on the way except to have a small coffee by a lake.
-Well yes, we wanted to arrive in Pai early in order to have time to discover a little bit of the surroundings!
+During this first day, we didn’t make many stops on the way except to have a small coffee by a lake.
+Well, yes, we wanted to arrive in Pai early to have time to discover a little bit of the surroundings!

 Pai is one of those places where you could easily stay stuck for several days.
 There’s something in the air that makes it a good place to live!
-But if you decide to let go of the fruithake and leave the hammock of your bungalow there are also a lot of fun things to discover.
-A brief overview:
+But if you decide to let go of the fruit shake and leave the hammock of your bungalow there are also a lot of fun things to discover.
+A brief overview!

 The World War II Memorial Bridge

-This bridge you will cross it anyway if you come by road with its 762 bends that connect Chiang Mai to Pai.
-So don’t be misled by the name, eh, but this bridge doesn’t date from the Second World War.
+You will cross this bridge anyway if you come by road with its 762 turns, connecting Chiang Mai to Pai.
+So don’t be misled by the name eh, but this bridge doesn’t date from the Second World War.
 It is a monument erected in memory of an old bridge.
-Personally, I didn’t find it transcendent, but let’s say it’s an opportunity to make a brief stop on the way!
+I didn’t find it transcendent, but let’s say it’s an opportunity to make a brief stop on the way!

 Pam Bok Waterfall

-Located 4km from the 1095 road, it is a nice (and free) waterfall where you can come and swim.
+Located 4km from the 1095 road, it is a nice waterfall where you can come and swim.
 We found that there were a little too many people.
 But if your butt doesn’t hurt too much yet, it’s a nice little detour!
 The entrance fee is 200 bahts per person, but it was still free a few years ago…

 The Pai Canyon

-The Canyon is the spot with which we had an appointment at the end of the day!
-When we arrived, the first surprise was to find that access to the canyon was free!
-Rare enough in Asia to be noted 😉
+The Pai Canyon is the spot we had an appointment with at the end of the day!
+When we arrived, the first surprise was to notice that the access was free, which is rare enough in Asia to be noted!

-So don’t expect the great canyon, eh, but the place still has a lot of charm!
-In fact, here you can walk freely on the different parts of the site.
-Sometimes the trail turns out to be a little dangerous and we will admit that we didn’t dare to cross at all places.
+So, don’t expect the Grand Canyon eh, but the place has a lot of charm!
+Here you can walk freely on the different parts of the site.
+Sometimes the trail turns out to be a little dangerous, and we will admit that we didn’t dare to cross at all places.

 Day 2: From Pai to Soppong